Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 It also creates accountability within the team, as members will be held responsible if they need to meet expectations.

-Having clear guidelines to prioritize all tasks appropriately and ensure timelines remain on track is also essential.
+Having clear guidelines to prioritize all tasks appropriately and ensure timelines remain on track.

 Working in a group brings with it the potential to generate more creative outcomes than working individually.